-John Toshack has stepped down as coach of the Former Yugoslav Republic of Macedonia by mutual consent following discussions with the new president of the Football Federation of Macedonia (FFM), Ilco Gjorgioski.
+John Toshack has stepped down as coach of the Former Yugoslav Republic of Macedonia by mutual consent following discussions with the new president of the Football Association of the Former Yugoslav Republic of Macedonia (FFM), Ilco Gjorgioski.

 The 63-year-old was under contract until the end of the 2014 FIFA World Cup qualifying campaign, but will make way for a new coach as FYROM prepare to meet Croatia, Serbia, Belgium, Scotland and Toshack's native Wales in Group A.